mcellteam/mcell/libmcell/documentation/generated/model.rst

   | Applies all the vertex moves specified with Model.add_vertex_move call.
-  | Walls of different objects are checked against collisions and move the maximal way so that they do not
+  | Walls of different objects are checked against collisions.
-  | overlap.
-  | The API representation (GeometryObject) is not updated, only the internal MCell data are changed.
-  | Note\: It is not supported yet to move two objects that woudl collide at the same time.
+  | When a moved vertex hits a wall of another object, it is stopped at the wall.
+  | When second object's vertex would end inside the moved object, the vertex move
+  | that would cause it is cancelled because finding the maximum distance we can move is too computationally
+  | expensive.
+To minimize the impact of this cancellation, the vertices should be moved only by a small distance.
   | When collect_wall_wall_hits is True, a list of wall pairs that collided is returned,
-  | when collect_wall_wall_hits is False, and empty list is returned.
+  | when collect_wall_wall_hits is False, an empty list is returned.

   | Example: `1510_tetrahedron_box_collision_moving_3_verts/model.py <https://github.com/mcellteam/mcell_tests/blob/master/tests/pymcell4_positive/1510_tetrahedron_box_collision_moving_3_verts/model.py>`_